-- Counties approved in prior budget years may continue to request reimbursement for hosting services. - Counties not approved in prior budget years may request approval and reimbursement for software hosting services for FY 2012-13. - Only software hosting costs are reported in this cost line item.
-Software maintenance for a hosted application should be reported under Application Maintenance.
+- Counties approved in prior budget years may continue to request reimbursement for hosting services. - Counties not approved in prior budget years may request approval and reimbursement for software hosting services for FY 2013-14. - Only software hosting costs are reported in this cost line item.
+Software maintenance for a hosted application should be reported under Application Maintenance. - All counties requesting reimbursement for software hosting services must meet the requirements of Section III, Contract Language of these instructions.

-• All counties requesting reimbursement for software hosting services must meet the requirements of Section III, Contract Language of these instructions.
 Counties must identify the name of the software, vendor's name, address and phone number and the number of users that will be supported.
-A copy of the current contract or, if no contract is yet in place, a copy of the unsigned anticipated contract must be included with the request.